nhselect/step1-training/content/user-guide/learner/04-prerequisites/learning-contract/requesting-supervisor-confirmation-of-the-learning-contract/index.md

 order: 2
 rating: true
 createdAt: 2022-09-01T09:59:33.682Z
-updatedAt: 2023-10-03T09:59:33.687Z
+updatedAt: 2023-11-24T14:41:30.359Z
 video: ""
 ---
+<UserGuideFrameworkNotice framework="Steps proficiencies"></UserGuideFrameworkNotice>

-Once you have agreed to the three learning contract proficiencies by self assessing, you will need to send then to your Assessor, Educator/Manager and/or Clinical Centre Manager for confirmation ([who can confirm each proficiency](/learner/user-guide/04-learning-contract)).
+Once you have agreed to the three learning contract proficiencies by self assessing, you will need to send them to your Assessor, Educator/Manager and/or Clinical Centre Manager for confirmation ([who can confirm each proficiency](../../04-prerequisites/learning-contract)).

 1. Select **Proficiencies confirmation**